 I’m a contributing writer for The Gospel Coalition and a fellow of the Center for Pastor-Theologians.
 In 2013, I published Risky Gospel: Abandon Fear and Build Something Awesome.
 Here is list of the six other books I have published.

+From 2008-10, I was the full-time Managing Director of the Carl F. H. Henry Center for Theological Understanding at Trinity Evangelical Divinity School and Associate Director of the Jonathan Edwards Center at TEDS.
 I earned a PhD in Theological Studies (Historical Theology) under Douglas Sweeney at TEDS from 2008-11, writing on Billy Graham, Harold Ockenga, and the mid-twentieth century re-enchantment of the evangelical mind.
 From 2005-07, I was the Editorial Assistant to Southern Seminary President Al Mohler, working for him as I completed an MDiv in Biblical & Theological Studies.
-Earlier, I completed a couple political internships: one for Office of White House Liaison in the U. S. Department of State and another in the Maine Department of Labor.
+Earlier, I completed a couple political internships: one for Office of White House Liaison in the U. S. Department of State and another under the Commissioner of the Maine Department of Labor.

 In Washington, D. C., I interned at Capitol Hill Baptist Church and wrote for 9Marks.
 I graduated from Bowdoin College with an AB in History in 2003 and am from the coast of Maine.
-A member of Kenwood Baptist Church, I am married to the lovely Bethany and am the father of two sweet little kids.
-A hip hop aficionado and player of pickup basketball, I’ve cut a rap cd (no, seriously).
+An elder of Kenwood Baptist Church, I sometimes moonlight as a rapper and player of overheated pickup basketball.

 Contact me at owen.strachan[at]gmail.com.
-Twitter: ostrachan
+Twitter: ostrachan.
+Facebook: Owen Strachan.